 These might include a certain level of financial growth, the launch of a new product/service or raising your brand awareness as an expert in your sector.
 Remember these goals when you are developing any content to represent your brand.
-Whatever the marketing channel – your content should be aimed at engaging with your chosen customer type/s so you can achieve these goals.
+Whatever the marketing channel – your content should be aimed at engaging with your ideal client/s so you can achieve these goals.
 And remember the 80/20 rule for any content (80% added value/20% soft sell).
 It can even be non-work related, just keep those goals in mind.

 Get your elevator pitch nailed

-I have recently joined a networking group and it was key to have my introduction refined so that my message is always consistent when I attend events and get the chance to promote who I am and how I can help others.
+I have recently joined a networking group and it was key to have my introduction refined so that my message is always consistent when I get the chance to promote who I am and how I can help others.
 Yes help, not sell – an elevator pitch is not a sales pitch!
 Focus on whom you help, what you are helping them with and how you do that – it should be a paragraph at most.

-If the term elevator pitch is new to you – it basically means delivering a very short, clear description of who you are, your customer, what you do and how to make their life easier, all within the approximate time it takes to travel to the top floor of a multi-floor building in a lift.
+If the term elevator pitch is new to you – it basically means delivering a very short, clear description of who you are, your ideal client, what you do and how to make their life easier, all within the approximate time it takes to travel to the top floor of a multi-floor building in a lift.
 Getting your elevator pitch sorted is a great way to really focus in on your key messages (A variation of it can also be used as your LinkedIn profile header too!).
 I often refer back to it when I am working on any content, just to keep on track.

 Develop your style

 If your brand is you, this is crucially important but also needs to be considered if you represent a small business for your employer.
-Your marketing content should be delivered with authenticity so make sure your written style, use of words, slang (if that’s your choice) reflect you (or your company) and how you would come across if someone were to meet you face-to-face.
+Your marketing content should be delivered with authenticity so make sure your written style, use of words, slang (if that’s your choice) reflect you (or your company), and how you would come across if someone were to meet you face-to-face.

-Remember the style you develop needs to engage with your ideal customers.
+Remember the style you develop needs to engage with your ideal clients.
 Just be mindful of the channel the content will be used on – it is important to consider the format may be different – one size does not fit all!
 Different social channels need a different content format – but that is a topic for another day!

 Choose 1 or 2 products/services that really are your speciality

 This is a tough one for me because I’ve been fortunate enough to have worked across most marketing channels in my career.
 I am not claiming to be an expert on all by far and some are not ones that I enjoy working on, even if I can.
 Instead, I choose to focus on those I know inside-out and that I am passionate about too!
-If you’re a product-related business – you will have popular or niche ones that your customers love – so, become known for these, then future launches or diversifying with added value services will be easier as you’re already a trusted brand in your chosen field.
+If you’re a product-related business – you will have popular or niche ones that your clients love – so, become known for these, then future launches or diversifying with added value services will be easier as you’re already a trusted brand in your chosen field.